Details

 From Japan: If any word ends on -t or -d, it gets the added o.
 It's especially maddening with english words, which again, japanese tend to use often, for quite unknown reasons.
 When japanese wants to say bed, then for some reason they don't use their japanese word for bed, but instead say: "betto".
 I also don't get why japanese just can't say "arigato" when they're thanking other japanese.
 No, they'll insist on saying: "sankju" (with very sharp "s").
 I remember watching j-drama called 'Attention Please', where I had to hear characters saying cabin attendant at least each 2nd sentence.
 They like, NEVER considered using their own japanese word for air stewardess, at least for conversations among them japanese.
 Of course, all of them literally said: "kabin atendanto".
 1000 times.
 It nearly got me mental.
 I was told that "Japanese have a thing called loan words where they just use a word from another language and modify the pronunciation so that it can be spoken more easily.", but I don't buy that explanation.
 It's not that japanese NEED to loan words.
 The thing that japanese have their own, sufficiently evolved language, enough to be able to use their own japanese word for such basic thing like *bed*, and yet they choose to instead of it say: "betto", is annoying me to no end.
 Not to mention it's a massacre of BOTH the languages, if you just randomly mix two of them in 1 sentence.
 When indians do that in bollywood, you take it as part of the comedy.
 NOT with japanese, they are supposed to be more civilized & developed country in my eyes, for that.
 So, more respect for language of someone else, or at least our own?
 No?
 Forgive me then, for being kinda irritated.

 From Japan/Taiwan/Korea/China: speaking in english in general is a pain.
 I SO wish characters in all asian dramas should avoid it.
 Japanese tend to be stepping on their own tongues to the point that they say L instead of R and vice versa always, mispelling this and that even after they properly learn the language, which is worse than not knowing the language at all.
 When watching j-drama from the airport's plane control tower, I kept thinking how dangerous it was and that the planes were bound to fall, LOL.
 The other nations might learn to understand japanese one day, but they'll NEVER learn to understand their english:-D I might laugh but apart from that, it's not actually fun, morelike suffering.
 Doesn't matter which asian country drama it is, their english, and their USE of english is always awful AND I would not judge them for it (there's nothing wrong with not knowing a language at all: but there certainly is when you botch language of someone else: then it does inadvertently advertise your own underdevelopment.
 And they're still lucky that they do it with english.
 French would kill.
 LOL) if not for their stubborn use in situations when it's not NEEDED AT ALL.
 The more they believe that they mastered it, the worse it is.
 Ironically, this is relatively reliable sign of a still developing country.
-Therefore I wait when at least Japan & Korea will cease doing it (when India does it making Bollywood musicals and hindi soap operas, I try to take it as part of the comedy, though their mid-sentence "code-switching" completely disregards that different languages do have different sentence built, therefore botching merrily both language of someone else's AND their own - hard to say which is worse crime - it is atrocious, but obviously, they SO believe they reached wordliness by it, it's funny).
+Therefore I wait when at least Japan & Korea will cease doing it (when India does it making Bollywood musicals and hindi soap operas, I try to take it as part of the comedy, though their mid-sentence "code-switching" completely disregards that different languages do have different sentence built, therefore botching merrily both language of someone else's AND their own - hard to say which is worse crime - it is atrocious, they speak like morons, but obviously, they SO believe they reached wordliness by it, it's funny).

 Philippino Insanity Bonus (I avoid their "dramas"): Philippines went as far as to set english as OFFICIAL language in their country.
 Despite it NOT being their native language and each individual has to learn it first, up to their individual opportunity and skill level.
 Yet they are determined to use it among each other at offices, schools, hospitals, administratives, basically govern their state using it.
 It's humorously tragic.